datawire/ambassador-docs/reference/ambassador-with-gke.md

   service: web:8080
 ```

-All traffic will now go to ambassador and from ambassador to the web service.
+All traffic will now go to Ambassador and from ambassador to the web service.
 You should be able to hit your load balancer and get the output.
 It may take some time until the load balancer infrastructure has rolled out all changes and you might see gateway errors during that time.

 As a side note: right now all traffic will go to the `web` service, including the load balancer health check.

 ## 4. Create an SSL certificate and enable HTTPS